Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 The Longear took the tablet and his ears swivelled as he read, before slowly folding backward onto his scalp.

-"A...Oh.
+"A...
+Oh.
 Hm.
 Yes. ...Shit."

 "Is there a problem?"
 Knight asked him.

-"This is...It seems one of my Clan’s secrets isn’t so secret."
+"This is...
+It seems one of my Clan’s secrets isn’t so secret."
 Meereo cleared his throat.
-"Ah...yes.
+"Ah... yes.
 We have an experimental wormhole facility at Lavmuy spaceport."

 Regaari duck-nodded.
 "Project Farthrow, yes?
 You’re experimenting with single-end wormholes."